daphne-eu/daphne/doc/Deploy.md

   -d, --pathToBuild       A path to deploy or where the build is already deployed (default ~/DaphneDistributedWorker can be specified in the script).
   -n, --numcores          Specify number of workers (cores) to use to deploy DAPHNE workers (default: 128).
   -p, --port              Specify DAPHNE deployed port range begin (default: 50000).
-  --args ARGS_CS          Specify arguments of a DAPHNE SCRIPT in a comma-separated format.
+  --args ARGS_CS          Specify arguments of a DaphneDSL SCRIPT in a comma-separated format.
   -S, --ssh-arg=S         Specify additional arguments S for ssh client (default command: $SSH_COMMAND).
   -C, --scp-arg=C         Specify additional arguments C for scp client (default command: $SCP_COMMAND).
   -R, --srun-arg=R        Specify additional arguments R for srun client.